 Oh, how much I relate to this, and yet, I didn’t know what to say to her.

 Here’s my story of how I suffered from choosing wrong paths.

 When growing up, I was extremely artistic, to say the least.
+In other words, I was extremely weird.
 My medium of choice was performance and I was very into personas.
-As a contradiction, I was an incredibly shy kid, who was unusually confident on stage.
+Paradoxically, I was a shy kid, who was unusually confident on stage.
 I often forcefully dressed up my friends and grown-up family members in extravagant outfits and made them vogue.
 (Photos of my dad with his 90s moustache, neon pink lipstick and vintage earrings live to this day.)
 My favourite toy was my wig, which I would wear absolutely all the time when I wasn’t in public.
 I was a total diva and born to be on stage.

 I chose to go to architecture school.

 🖕🖕🖕 Stupid idea 🖕🖕🖕

 Starting from the moment I arrived at architecture school all throughout my bachelor degree, I felt like an idiot.
 The dumbest person ever.
 And I haven’t worked harder in my life.